Skip to page content

 Expanded panels

 Sometimes you need to expand a panel more than as is done in the popout above.
-You can do this using the expand class, that makes an immediate child of container-grid to span the middle 5 columns (2 to 6).
+You can do this using the expand class, that makes an immediate child of content-grid to span the middle 5 columns (2 to 6).
 The expanded area has max-width equivalent to Baselayer var(--w-md) (1024px default).

 Example “poster” infographic panel using expand (and showing how Baselayer’s aspect ratio utilities work):